ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst

      - Degree of transmission (fit to/driven by model covariates).
 Approximately average number of contacts per person per time multiplied by the disease transmission probability of a contact between an infectious and susecptible individual
    * - :math:`\alpha`
      - Parameter to account for cluster nature of population transmission network.
 Ex: if alpha < 1, when the infectious population is large  the force of infection is attenuated
+   * - :math:`\theta`
+     - A parameter that accounts for infectious spread from surrounding population into the population of interest
    * - :math:`\sigma`
      - Rate at which an exposed person becomes infectious (enters the :math:`I_1` state), i.e. :math:`1/\text{duration}_{E}`
    * - :math:`\gamma_1`